tabdroid-1/tabby-engine/readme.md

 Planned Features / To-do list
 -----------------------------
  - More advanced asset manager.
-Assets will be stored in the code and (some) will be encrypted using AES encryption to complicate data mining/revers engineering(might be in a private branch though)
+Assets will be stored in the code and (some) will be encrypted using AES encryption to complicate data mining/revers engineering, but there will be option to use files instead of storing in code.(might be in a private branch though)
  - Audio component
  - More advanced animation system
  - Web, Chrome OS, FreeBSD, Raspberry Pi and Android builds
  - Better 3D support
- - Clean the f*kin "CMakeLists.txt" to be more understand able and more useable.
+ - Clean the f*kin "CMakeLists.txt" to be more understandable and useable.
 It looks hideous.
  - Steamworks API implementation

 Engine Dependencies